-It only takes a few simple steps to improve your satisfaction with your daily life.
-Try my 5 things to do every day to be happy and see the quality of your life increase.
+You can improve your satisfaction with your daily life with focused attention on a few important areas.
+Try these 5 things to do every day to be happy and see the quality of your life improve.

 Surely, you can accomplish 5 things to feel stronger satisfaction with your daily life, right?
 I'm not saying that these 5 things are going to be easy, but chances are that you already do some of them each day.
-Ensuring you do them all, every day, will have a direct correlation with your quality of life.
+Ensuring you do them all, every day, I believe that you can find a much higher quality of life.

 Being aware of what feeds your mind and body is half the battle.
 Once you see how much better you feel when you do each of these, the more you'll want to do it and it will become second nature.
 Then you can start adding extra credit items to take your daily happiness to the next level.
 Until then, we'll start with my top 5 things to do every day to be happy.